You should not have to wait months to understand your own heart.

 A standard private cardiology appointment in London typically costs £200–£350 for the initial consultation alone, before any investigation, monitoring, or follow-up.
 Extended Holter monitoring and interpretation, if arranged separately, adds further cost.

-OpenPalp bundles assessment, monitoring, and a six-week programme into a single transparent price.
+OpenPalp keeps it simple: a free clinic, with two clearly priced optional add-ons.
 There are no hidden charges, no follow-up consultation fees, and no referral fees.

 The turning point